nrbjerg/4InA-/README.md

 # 4inA-
 An implementation of Alpha Zero, for connect 4.
 Using: NumPy, Numba & PyTorch.

-The project is currently being upgraded for parallel MCTS for training & evaluation purposes, so it doesn't currently function correctly.
+The project is currently being upgraded for parallel MCTS for training & evaluation purposes, as a result it doesn't currently function correctly.

 ### Let me play!